ConnorBieszk/CPP-Install-Scripts/README.md

-# CPP-Install-Scripts
+# C++-Install-Scripts
-A collection of scripts meant for installing CPP build tools and setup a basic environment.
+A collection of scripts meant for installing C++ build tools and setup a basic environment.

 ## Requirements
 Bash